neondatabase/website/content/docs/extensions/hnsw.md

 ### Insert data

-To insert vector data, you would use an `INSERT` statement similar to the following.
+To insert vector data, use an `INSERT` statement similar to the following:

 ```sql
 INSERT INTO vectors(id, vec)